bharat109puri/terraform/bootstrap/client_vpn.md

    - Recrd Admins
    - Recrd Developers
    - Third Parties
-3. An email will be sent out to the user automatically with instructions to set up account with MFA
+3. An email will be sent out to the user automatically with instructions to set up the account

 ## User Guide